 Richland is a blue-collar town, with 36.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Richland is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Richland who work in office and administrative support (9.87%), food service (9.76%), and sales jobs (9.11%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.34% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.34% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Richland are slightly less educated than the national average of 21.84% for the average city or town: 14.31% of adults in Richland have a bachelor's degree or advanced degree